jesskeepswimming/horizon-detector/README.md

-This code approximately detects the horizon line in a folder of images and outputs an evaluation metric based on a ground truth file.
+This code detects the horizon line in a folder of images and outputs an evaluation metric based on a ground truth file.

 # Instructions for running code
 My code is written in Python 3.9.
 Please run it like this: